Words of Encouragement When You Feel Totally Overwhelmed

-We all have bad days like this.
-And after the immediate shock wears off, we move on and get over it.
+And most of the time when a bad day strikes, after the immediate shock wears off, we move on and get over it.
 But when a horrendously bad day turns into a week, month, or even a year – it’s open season for overwhelm.

 I’ve experienced the feeling of overwhelm too many times to count.
 I think I may even be an overachiever in the realm of letting stress and the demands of life get the best of me.